Reyniery-Carlitos/Reyniery-Carlitos/README.md

 # ¡Hi!
 I'm Carlos Rubio 👋

-Frontend Jr. Developer <!-- from Tegucigalpa, Honduras 🇭🇳 .
-Passionate about web programming and creating applications using [ReactJs](https://es.reactjs.org/). -->
+Frontend Jr. Developer from Tegucigalpa, Honduras 🇭🇳 .
+Passionate about web programming and creating applications using [ReactJs](https://es.reactjs.org/).

+🤖 I’m currently studying
+💯 I’m currently specializing in ReactJs
+💪 In my free time, I create **projects to practice my skills** (You can see them in my [Github](https://www.github.com/Reyniery-Carlitos/)) and improve mi english level.
+⚡ My favorite hobbies are playing soccer ⚽️ and video games 🎮.

 <!--
 **Reyniery-Carlitos/Reyniery-Carlitos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.